peternmai/ProjectDrive16_17/software.md

 The spin out detection module has one primary task, ensuring that the vehicle is going in the correct direction.
 It does this by checking how far of the car's orientation is from the general course direction.
-It also logs a history of car orientations values collected by the IMU.
+It also logs a history of the car's previous orientation values collected by the IMU.
 When the module detected that the car had made a U-Turn, it will notify the main driver and then attempt to reorientate the vehicle towards the correct general course direction.